+STATEWIDE PROPERTY INVENTORY 1311.3

+(Revised and Renumbered 11/2020

 The DGS’ Responsibility

 DGS is required to maintain a complete and accurate statewide inventory of all real property held by the State of California.
-Property Inventory (SPI) and is a comprehensive database of all state proprietary land holdings.
+This is called the Statewide Property Inventory (SPI) and is a comprehensive database of all state proprietary land holdings.

 Agency’s Responsibility

-Examples of such emergencies are: fire; broken water pipes and plumbing overflows; the presence of toxic, explosive, or noxious fumes or vapors; vandalism, and broken locks or glass.
+Government Code Section 11011 et seq. requires state agencies that acquire, encumber, or dispose of real property to provide information to DGS for inclusion in the SPI and routing to the Secretary of State Archives annually.
+For assistance in determining the appropriate documents to be submitted, contact RESD’s SPI Unit at (916) 375-4052 or via e-mail SPIweb@dgs.ca.gov.